Idraigyr/ProgrammingProjectDatabases/docs/USER_MANUAL.md

 # Login page
 ___

-If the player already has an account, they can log in by clicking "I have already eaten some gems" which refers to the crystals that grant magical abilities when eaten which the player already has if they have an island.
+If the player already has an account, they can log in by clicking "I have already eaten some crystals" which refers to the crystals that grant magical abilities when eaten which the player already has if they have an island.
 For the login the player needs to fill in their username and password.
-There is also an option to log in with Google.
+There is also an option to log in with Google and reset the password.

 # Index page
 ___

 ![Loading Screen image](/docs/img/loading-screen.png)

-Level popup: After the player has gained some experience playing the game, the player can level up.
+Level popup: After the player has gained some experience playing the game (e.g. for eating crystal or placing buildings), the player can level up.
 When the level increases the player gets a popup message saying "Level {currentLevel}".
 If the player clicks on "Show Features", the player can view the features of current Level.